ukhsa-collaboration/active10-backend/README.md

     ```bash
    uvicorn main:app --host 0.0.0.0 --port 8000 --ssl-certfile cert/cert.pem --ssl-keyfile cert/key.pem
    ```
+   The above is applicable only when running in a local development environment.
 6. **Access the application:**

    Open your browser and navigate to https://localhost:8000.